q4niel/MC-Chocolate/readme.md

 # MC Chocolate
-A collection of simple batch/shell scripts that help you download and install a selection of Minecraft mods from their official sources.
+A collection of simple batch/shell scripts that help you download a selection of Minecraft mods from their official sources.
 This project doesn't include the mods themselves but automates the process of fetching them from official download sites.

 ## Install Guide
 1. **Prerequisites**: